Skiled Child Abduction Defense Lawyers

 Finding the right criminal defense lawyer

 Child abduction charges are serious.
 They can ruin your reputation, send you to jail or prison, and keep you from ever seeing your son or daughter again.
-At Ahmed and Sukaram, we are committed to proving your innocence, protecting your rights and keeping you in touch with your children.
+At Ahmed & Sukaram, Attorneys at Law, we are committed to proving your innocence, protecting your rights and keeping you in touch with your children.